 Planning for the Future

 Guided by our refreshed and re-focused Strategic Plan, we’re committed to planning ahead and dedicating resources to new opportunities and rising to the challenges of a growing vibrant city.

 Our first multi-year budget for the year 2020 and 2021 helped to increase the accountability and transparency of our business plan and budget process.
 By adopting a longer-term view of our financial planning, we’re also sharing a snapshot of the future with citizens so they may be better prepared.

 Measuring Our Performance

-Launched this year, our Performance Dashboard ensures our accountability and gives citizens a look into how we are doing, where we need to improve, where we are making our positive strides, and what strategies need to be identified or developed to help us meet our goals.
+Our Performance Dashboard ensures our accountability and gives citizens a look into how we are doing, where we need to improve, where we are making our positive strides, and what strategies need to be identified or developed to help us meet our goals.

-Third Fastest Population Growth
+Fourth Fastest Population Growth